 Advanced Certificate in Counselling and Communication Skills

-Not only does the Advanced Certificate provide a strong focus on applied counselling and communication skills, for application in a variety of counselling environments, it also develops deeper knowledge in specific areas of your choice.
+Not only does the Advanced Certificate provide a strong focus on applied counselling and communication skills for application in a variety of environments, but also develops deeper knowledge in specific areas of your choice.

 - Counselling and interpersonal communication skills, including referral and management strategies, for application in the key areas of crisis and trauma counselling, self-esteem and motivation, family and relationship work.